 Further, the selected sites and candidate sites for rezoning are not anticipated to pose any displacement risk during the planning period.
 Analysis shows no communities within Seal Beach are identified as vulnerable to displacement.
+Both candidate sites selected (1011 Seal Beach Boulevard and 1780 PCH) include existing commercial uses; redevelopment of these properties would not displace any existing residents.
+Candidate sites for rezoning include commercial and vacant property, with the exception of 533 acres identified within the Leisure World community.

 Housing opportunity sites, with the exception of some uses on Main Street and the Leisure World community are currently underutilized commercial sites, so no displacement would occur.
-In the case of the proposed housing in Leisure World, the identified site is presently devoted to RV storage so no existing residents would be displaced.
-New units on Main Street would be expected to either converted commercial space or second story additions to existing uses.
-Thus, displacement risk would be considered low regarding the selected sites and identified opportunity sites.
+In the case of However, the proposed housing in this community Leisure World, the identified would be developed on a site is presently devoted to RV storage so no existing residents would be displaced.
+New units on Main Street would be expected to either converted commercial space or second story additions to existing uses.-Displacement of existing residents could create disproportionate housing needs, considering the needs of this community as a 55+ retirement neighborhood.
+Both census tracts within Leisure World show the highest concentration of low to moderate households and persons living with a disability within Seal Beach.
+Policies and programs to prevent displacement of existing residents would be required if residential redevelopment was proposed on any of the mutual zones.
+Thus, displacement risk would be considered low regarding the selected sites and candidate sites for rezoning identified opportunity sites.